Shifting Image

 • Two women explore a gallery space featuring a detailed white architectural model and framed portraits of Black men.
 On the left wall, an exhibition timeline in Dutch and English provides historical context.

-Guiding internal and external teams, I aligned content structure, interaction behaviour, and visual language across iPads, projections, and symbolic installations, translating complex interpretive goals into a clear and consistent experience framework.
+I guided internal and external teams across iPads, large-scale projections, and physical installations, translating complex interpretive goals into a cohesive, rock-solid experience framework.

 • Gallery scene with a bust of Johan Maurits in the center, surrounded by wall-mounted colonial paintings and immersive projections of exotic landscapes.
 Several visitors explore the room independently.